-GDA 305 Digital Photography and Lighting -3 c/h This course allows the student to train on the basic techniques and concepts of photography and digital lighting.
+This course allows the student to train on the basic techniques and concepts of photography and digital lighting.
 Composition, exposure, focus and other technical aspects of photography are studied.
-In addition, topics such as lighting in photography, including how to use different light sources to create different effects and atmospheres.
+In addition, topics such as lighting in photography, include how to use different light sources to create different effects and atmospheres.